zuGROB/Arduino-SineBench/README.md

 # Arduino-SineBench
-Simple benchmark for (almost?) any MCU you can flash
+Simple Arduino benchmark for (almost?) any MCU you can flash

 It just calculates a bunch of random sines.
 Thats all.